antonkoetzler/myoro_flutter_library/STAGELOG.md

 - improvement: Standardize sizes in `MyoroFontSizeEnum` (incrementing each value by 2)
 - improvement: Add `**/*.g.dart` to `.gitignore`
 - improvement: Add `lib/src/feature/l10n/gen/` to `.gitignore`
+- chore: Delete `docs` and migrate documentation to Notion